houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 With these concepts in hand, my cashing-out strategy begins by analysing the claim that "JavaScript regular expressions are not regular" as the claim that "JavaScript regular expressions are not a regular language denoting mechanism".
 In contrast, theoretical regular expressions are a regular language denoting mechanism.
 Consequently, my examination focuses on how JavaScript regular expressions are not a regular language denoting mechanism but their theoretical counterparts are.

 In section 2, I informally define the class of regular languages by talking about the class of *finite state* machines, called deterministic finite automata (DFAs).
-These machines constitute the quintessential language denoting mechanism that defines the class of regular languages - a regular language denoting mechanism precisely denotes that class of languages.
+These machines constitute the quintessential language denoting mechanism that defines the class of regular languages.

 In section 3, I show how both JavaScript and theoretical regular expressions are language denoting mechanisms by observing their syntax rules and that each regular expression denotes a language.
 I also note how theoretical regular expressions (along with regular grammars and NFAs) are regular language denoting mechanisms.